iyushaw/ollama-openwebui/README.md

  # Note
  This deployment is dependent on latest install of docker.
 This was tested on docker version: Docker Engine Version: 27.5.1

+## Installing Docker
+See the Documentation for installing Docker of your chosen OS.

+## Recomendation
+Dont run this on public internet unless you have implemented necessary precautions to secure the host.
+Ensure you have enabled SSL/TLS using letsencrypt or any other means for SSL deployment.